Live Local Act

 75 units per acre

 This is the highest residential density allowed in the city.
-This density and is otherwise only permitted in the Downtown Core Character District, a subdistrict of Downtown.
+This density is otherwise only permitted in the Downtown Core Character District, a subdistrict of Downtown.

 What intensity does an eligible project qualify for?